 Times Tables Grid Dice Game Instructions:

-Children can play our times tables grid game in pairs or as a table group.
+Children can play this game in pairs or as a table group.

 • Each child should have a pen or pencil of their own colour, and one di each.